RomanDominguez/Styled_ToDo_List/README.md

 in the todo list you can type in on [type] Whats next to Do?... and then a new item will appear on the list

-If you want to erase and item just click on the item you want to erase and it will dissapear from the list
+If you want to erase an item just click on the item you want to erase and it will dissapear from the list